Can You Discharge an Employee on FMLA Leave When He Intends Not to Return?

 If you choose to proceed with termination under these circumstances, you should be aware of the need to comply with your other obligations under state and federal law.

 - You should notify the employee of his or her rights under the FMLA before taking leave and should clearly set forth requirements for him or her to provide periodic reports of his or her status and intent to return to work during his leave.

 - If, during FMLA leave, the employee informs you he or she doesn’t intend to return to work, you should require the employee to submit either a letter of resignation or other formal documentation before initiating the termination of employment and benefits.

 - Before initiating termination proceedings, ensure that the termination is lawful under state-specific FMLA and fair employment laws governing your employment practices.
 You should also be mindful to avoid inadvertent discriminatory practices by terminating an employee and should consistently apply your policies across all categories and classes of employees.

-Although you generally have the right to terminate an employee who provides unequivocal notice of his intent not to return to work, that right is not absolute, and it may not represent employment best practices.
-For instance, you may not be allowed to immediately terminate an employee who has expressed her intent not to return to work due to an ongoing medical condition or other qualifying event under the FMLA.
+Although you generally have the right to terminate an employee who provides unequivocal notice of his or her intent not to return to work, that right is not absolute, and it may not represent employment best practices.
+For instance, you may not be allowed to immediately terminate an employee who has expressed his or her intent not to return to work due to an ongoing medical condition or other qualifying event under the FMLA.
 Nor may you terminate an employee for discriminatory reasons.

 As a result, before terminating an employee who notifies you of his or her intent not to return to work, you should evaluate your business requirements, company culture, and employment priorities.

 This article, slightly modified to note recent updates, was featured in the Great Lakes Employment Law Letter and published by BLR®—Business & Legal Resources.
 Reproduced here with the permission of BLR®—Business & Legal Resources.